ForoughiradLab/ForoughiradLab.github.io/_pages/openings.md

 ![]({{ site.url }}{{ site.baseurl }}/images/teampic/team_photo.png){: style="width: 350px; border: 10px;"}
 </p>

-**Graduate students:** the Foroughirad Lab can recruit PhD students through the [Marine Biology](https://www.tamug.edu/marb/degrees/Marine_Biology_graduate_program.html) department at [Texas A&M University at Galveston](https://www.tamug.edu/).
-Please note I am not recruiting thesis-based Masters students at this time.
+**Graduate students:** the Foroughirad Lab can recruit PhD students through the [Marine Biology](https://www.tamug.edu/marb/degrees/Marine_Biology_graduate_program.html) department at [Texas A&M University at Galveston](https://www.tamug.edu/) or through the [Ecology and Evolutionary Biology](https://eeb.tamu.edu/) interdisciplinary program. _Please note I am not currently recruiting PhD or thesis-based Masters students for the Fall 2025 admissions cycle_.
 Students interested the non-thesis Masters do not have to identify a potential advisor beforehand.

-If you are interested in joining the lab, I recommend reaching out to me at <vforough@tamug.edu> around 2 to 4 months before the application deadline with the following materials:
+If you are interested in joining the lab, I recommend reaching out to me at <vforough@tamug.edu> around 4 to 5 months before the application deadline with the following materials:

 1. CV
 2. Unofficial academic transcript